[WEBCAST] Changes and Continuities in U.S.-China RelationsVIEW EVENT DETAILS

 6:30 p.m.
 Pacific Program Concludes

-Link to join virtually via Zoom will be emailed to registered guests the day before the event.
+Link to join virtually via Zoom will be emailed to registered guests the day before and an hour before the webinar is scheduled to begin.

 Dr. Miles Maochun Yu covers East Asian affairs on the Policy Planning Staff in the Office of the Secretary at the US Department of State.
 In that capacity, he advises the Secretary specifically on China-related issues and participates in USG interagency deliberations on China policy and government actions with regard to China and other East Asian countries, including Japan, South Korea and Taiwan.
 Concurrently, he is a tenured professor of modern China and military/naval history at the United States Naval Academy in Annapolis, Maryland.
 As a China specialist, he has consulted to American companies, other government agencies and the Congress on China-related topics and U.S.-China relations.
 In addition, he is a member of the Military History and Contemporary Policy Research Project of the Hoover Institution at Stanford University.
 Dr. Yu is the author of numerous scholarly articles and op-ed pieces, and his books include OSS in China: Prelude to Cold War and The Dragon's War: Allied Operations and the Fate of China, 1937-1947.
 He received a doctorate in history from the University of California, Berkeley, a master's degree from Swarthmore College, and a bachelor's degree from Nankai University.
 He is a resident of Annapolis, Maryland.